 Mapping out content did not happen overnight.
 It took multiple meetings with a Learning-Focused trainer on in-service days, which only occurred once every 3-4 months.
 Over Zoom, the math coaches and teachers worked on a structure to utilize the curriculum workshop to develop their online courses using Canvas.
 They began mapping out curriculum, standards, created learning goals, and selected power standards.

 When the math team went to build online content over the summer of 2020 in preparation for the new school year online, this planning made it so much easier.
-Before the school year had even started, they had the content written up until Thanksgiving.
+Before the school year had even started, they had identified and planned the content that needed to be taught up until Thanksgiving..

 "When we went to put content together," explained District Math Coach Annette Shreve, "it went into place nicely.
 It was mapped out.
 The grade levels that didn't map out these areas struggled much more as to what to put into their online learning content."

 The district continued with the training.
 During the 2020-2021 school year, four days were in person, and one day, Friday, was virtual.
 The team used Fridays to meet with teachers and bring in the whole grade level.
 Recently, the K-2 teachers were getting ready to pick out a new textbook.
 The team successfully was able to look at the standards to make sure they would meet their power standards ahead of sending the curriculum to the rest of the staff and board.